adambard/learnxinyminutes-docs/go.html.markdown

 // It is possible, unlike in many other languages for functions in go
 // to have named return values.
-// Giving a name to type being returned allows us to easily return from
+// Assigning a name to the type being returned in the function declaration line
-// multiple points in a function as well as to only use the return keyword,
+// allows us to easily return from multiple points in a function as well as to
-// without anything further.
-func learnNamedReturns(x, y int) (z int) {
+// only use the return keyword, without anything further. func learnNamedReturns(x, y int) (z int) {
     z = x * y
     return              // z is implicit here, because we named it earlier.